-Proper ratios between testosterone and cortisol must be balanced to promote better recovery, fat loss, and muscle growth.
-Athletes that use BCAA experience higher testosterone and lower cortisol levels.
+Proper ratios between testosterone and cortisol must be balanced in order to promote recovery, fat loss, and muscle growth.
+Athletes that use BCAA, on average, experience higher testosterone and lower cortisol levels.

 Although testosterone is typically associated with males, both women and men produce testosterone necessary for the growth and repair of tissues.
 Higher levels of testosterone help to facilitate lean muscle building.

-Intense exercise repeated over a period of time can put a tremendous amount of stress on the body.
+Intense exercise can put a tremendous amount of stress on the body.
 This can depress testosterone levels in some athletes.
 In fact, it is something we see in our clinic in many athletes following a long workout season.

 Also known as the stress hormone, cortisol helps regulate your metabolism, blood sugar, peace of mind and immunity.
 High levels of cortisol may upset your normal balance.